Danielle-Schuman/QDynamics/README.md

 keras_example_tfq.ipynb (or, as a Google Collab: https://colab.research.google.com/drive/1ngD5YMM7EeWnWxXgMZfk8GgXPdhSoexI)

 ## Results
-For the classical version of the algorithm, the result is as follows:
+For the classical version of the algorithm, the result is shown below.
+For higher resolution, we may refer you to the .pdf version in our repository.

 ![Result](plot.png?raw=true "Experimental Result")